-Before you get started, make sure to familiarize yourself with the basic required attributes for accounts and users.
+Before you get started, make sure to familiarize yourself with the basic required attributes for accounts.

 Required Attributes for Accounts: